mdn/content/files/en-us/learn/css/css_layout/legacy_layout_methods/index.md

 ## Flexbox grids?

 If you read our previous article about [flexbox](/en-US/docs/Learn/CSS/CSS_layout/Flexbox), you might think that flexbox is the ideal solution for creating a grid system.
-There are many flexbox-based grid systems available and flexbox can solve many of the issues that we’ve already discovered when creating our grid above.
+There are many flexbox-based grid systems available and flexbox can solve many of the issues that we've already discovered when creating our grid above.

 However, flexbox was never designed as a grid system and poses a new set of challenges when used as one.
 As a simple example of this, we can take the same example markup we used above and use the following CSS to style the `wrapper`, `row`, and `col` classes: